UnconnectedBedna/shrink-backup/README.md

 /var/swap
 ```

-**Rsync WILL cross filesystem boundries, so make sure you exclude external drives unless you want them included in the backup.**
+**Rsync WILL cross filesystem boundries, so make sure you exclude external drives unless you want them included in the backup.**<br>
+Not excluding other partitions will copy the data to the img root partition, not create more partitions.

 Use `-l` to write debug info into `shrink-backup.log` file located in the same directory as the script.